michoo/kingfisher/README.md

 - Added support for analyzing compressed files
 - Added support for building "baselines" to allow for only reporting on newly discovered secrets
 - Added Tree-Sitter based source code parsing on top of Hyperscan for deeper language-aware detection
-- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, Docker, etc.)
+- Expanded support for new targets (GitLab, BitBucket, Gitea, Jira, Confluence, Slack, S3, GCS, Docker, Hugging Face, etc.)
 - Replaced the SQLite datastore with an in-memory store + Bloom filter
 - Collapsed the workflow into a single scan-and-report phase with direct JSON/BSON/SARIF outputs
 - Delivered cross-platform builds, including native Windows